sirkitree/smackdown/README.txt

         \/      \/     \/     \/     \/    \/                 \/

 Installation Instructions
+  - Enable the Node Reference module _before_ you enable Smackdown module.
+Do _not_ enable them at the same time or you will get an error when Smackdown tries to import the default content type.
   - When you enable Smackdown, it'll automatically create the smackdown content type which contains a title and two nodereference CCK fields.
   - goto: admin/content/node-type/smackdown/fields